-Fish and other cold-blooded animals may be infected with certain serovars of M avium avium, M intracellulare, or M marinum, which have been recognized as human pathogens.
+Fish and other cold-blooded animals may be infected with M marinum, certain serovars of M avium complex, or M intracellulare, which have been recognized as human pathogens.
 A photochromogenic organism, M kansasii, has been isolated from pigs, cattle, and nonhuman primates.
-These organisms can be differentiated on biochemical and seroagglutination tests.
+These organisms can be differentiated by biochemical and seroagglutination tests.

 M scrofulaceum, a scotochromogen, has been isolated from lymph node lesions in pigs, cattle, and certain nonhuman primates.
 M xenopi, a slowly growing scotochromogen, has been isolated from pigs, seafowl, and amphibians.
 These organisms should be differentiated from M gordonae and M flavescens and from other slowly growing scotochromogenic mycobacteria that are common contaminants of water.

-Numerous nonpathogenic, nonphotochromogenic mycobacteria that closely resemble potential pathogens can be isolated from water and soil; M nonchromogenicum, M gastri, M triviale, and M terrae, which closely resemble strains of the M avium complex, may be differentiated by in vitro laboratory examinations, including PCR.
+Numerous nonpathogenic, nonphotochromogenic mycobacteria that closely resemble potential pathogens can be isolated from water and soil; M nonchromogenicum, M gastri, M triviale, and M terrae, which closely resemble strains of the M avium complex, may be differentiated by in vitro laboratory examinations, including molecular techniques.

-Although opportunistic mycobacteria usually fail to produce progressive disease, they may be important in inducing transient tuberculin skin sensitivity in animals.
-The application of comparative skin tests, using biologically balanced PPD tuberculins prepared from culture filtrates of M bovis and M avium, provides useful information on the possible cause of tuberculin skin sensitivity.
-Tuberculins prepared for veterinary use, containing ∼5,000 tuberculin units per test dose, should be used for skin tests in domestic, wild, and exotic animals.
+Although opportunistic mycobacteria usually do not produce progressive disease, they may be important in inducing transient tuberculin skin sensitivity in animals.
+The application of comparative skin tests, using biologically balanced purified protein derivative tuberculins prepared from culture filtrates of M bovis and M avium, provides useful information on the possible cause of tuberculin skin sensitivity.
+Tuberculins prepared for veterinary use, containing ~5,000 tuberculin units per test dose, should be used for skin tests in free-ranging, captive, wild, and exotic animals.

-M lepraemurium, a nonphotochromogenic, slow-growing, acid-fast bacillus, causes a disease in cats and rats similar in some respects to leprosy in humans.
+M lepraemurium, a nonphotochromogenic, slow-growing, acid-fast bacillus, causes a disease in cats and rats similar in some respects to leprosy in people.
 It can be grown on media containing cytochrome C and α-ketoglutarate.
-M leprae, the cause of leprosy in humans, has been found in spontaneously occurring disease in armadillos.
-This organism has not been grown on artificial culture medium; however, M leprae DNA can be identified by PCR.
+M leprae, the cause of leprosy in people, has been found in spontaneously occurring disease in armadillos.
+This organism has not been grown on artificial culture medium; however, M leprae DNA can be identified by molecular techniques.